bengler/checkpoint/README.md

     /login/succeeded

-The session key for the logged in user is now stored in the cookie named 'checkpoint.session'.
+The session key for the logged in user is now stored in the cookie named 'aid.session'.
 This is a 512 bit hash that can be used with all Pebble-compliant web-services to identify your current user and her credentials.
 (Unsuccessful logins are returned to: /login/failed)

 Currently Checkpoint supports the following authentication mechanisms: